Sparkier/luna/docs/source/index.rst

 .. note::

    This project is under active development.
+You can find the repository on `GitHub <https://github.com/Sparkier/luna>`__.

 *****